Mayo Clinic: Clinical practice

 In 2022, more than 1.3 million different patients from all 50 states and 138 countries were seen at Mayo Clinic facilities.

 Research

 Mayo Clinic researchers contribute to understanding disease processes, best clinical practices, and translating findings from the laboratory to clinical practice.
 As of 2022, research personnel included about 5,500 physicians and scientists.
 Mayo Clinic's 2022 research funding exceeded $1 billion.
 These research initiatives led to 9,275 research publications and review articles in peer-reviewed journals.

+As a result of these studies, Mayo Clinic Press publishes their findings in self-help books targeted to the general public.
+A handful of these books have made their way onto New York Times bestseller lists, including the number one NYT bestseller, Mayo Clinic Diet (1st, 2nd, and 3rd editions).
+Other notable bestsellers include Heal Your Gut, Save Your Brain by Partha Nandi, M.D., F.A.C.P., Mayo Clinic Guide to a Healthy Pregnancy by Myra Wick, M.D., Ph.D., Cook Smart, Eat Well by Jennifer Welper, Mayo Clinic Guide to Better Vision, Third Edition by Sophie J. Bakri, M.D., Mayo Clinic on Prostate Health, 3rd Edition by Derek J. Lomas, M.D. and Paras H. Shah, M.D., and Live Younger Longer by Stephen L. Kopecky, M.D.

 Education

 The Mayo Clinic College of Medicine and Science (MCCMS), established in 1915, offers educational programs embedded in Mayo Clinic's clinical practice and biomedical research activities.
 MCCMS consists of five accredited schools: